jeromecholewa/RepData_PeerAssessment1/PA1_template.md

 ##  2012-10-06: 1   Max.   :21194
 ##  (Other)   :55
 ```
-It increase by 1 unit the median, the mean is still the same, min and max did not move, but the first and 3rd quartile were changed by that manipulation.
+It increases by 1 unit the median, the mean is still the same, min and max did not move, but the first and 3rd quartile were changed by that manipulation.

 ## Are there differences in activity patterns between weekdays and weekends?